dashpay/platform/packages/dashmate/README.md

 ### Node groups

-CLI allows [setup](#set-up-node) and operation of multiple nodes.
+The CLI allows [setup](#set-up-node) and operation of multiple nodes.
 Only the `local` preset is supported at the moment.

 #### Default group